aidenchia-taiger/char-recognizer/README.md

 This is an individual project done during my 3-month internship with Taiger.
 My direct supervisor was Abhishek Pradhan.

 ## Todo
-- Accept document as input and applies some pre-processing & denoising
 - Classifies all cropped out sub-images as either handwritten or digital
-- Output is concatenated together and post-processed by a language model
 - Implement evaluation for `test.py` file
 - Show each step in Flask UI Demo